 Safed datura (Datura inoxia) complete detail – updated.
 Medicinal Uses of Datura inoxia (Safed datura).
 Description of Safed datura (Datura inoxia).
 Classification of Safed datura (Datura inoxia).
 Fruits and flowers of Datura is also used in worship (praying) of Bhagwan Shiva.

 Datura inoxia is an annual shrub that grows up to 2 meter in height.
+The fruit is spiny, 2 – 4 inches in diameter.
 Local name of Datura inoxia is Safed datura.
 Distribution of Datura inoxia.
 In traditional medicine, it is a reputed drug in the treatment of rabid dog-bites and poisonous insect bites.
 The dried leaves and flowering tops are known for their narcotic and anti-spasmodic properties.

 Datura inoxia is an annual shrub that grows up to 2 meter in height.
 The stems are semiwoody and suffruticose in the moist tropics.
 In drier environments, it dies to the ground annually.
 Branches often purple-tinged, softly pubescent and more or less glandular, all parts unpleasantly scented.